Nadi-System/nadi-book/src/installation.md

 # Installation

-Nadi System is a suite of software packages each have different installation methods.
+NADI System is a suite of software packages each have different installation methods.
 Some of the packages are uploaded to `crates.io` (rust) and `pypi` (python).
 For others, you can either get the compiled binaries from the Releases page of the